JordanSpencerWu/jordan-wu-deprecated-2/src/books/2020/purple-cow.md

 Remarkable marketing is the art of building things worth noticing right into your product or service.
 Understand that if your offering itself isn't remarkable it's invisible.

-it's cheaper to keep an old customer than it is to get a new one.
+It's cheaper to keep an old customer than it is to get a new one.

 **CREATE REMARKABLE PRODUCT THAT THE RIGHT PEOPLE SEEK OUT.**